YihengJi/CRFC-Football-robot-notes/README.md

 - Autodesk Inventor

 ## Current status
-1.The software environment is ready, and the firmware build files have been generated.
-The next step is to flash the board, test controller and Bluetooth behavior, and continue with CAD and hardware work.
-2.The firmware has already been flashed to the Pico W, and a temporary wooden base is being used for early hardware testing while waiting for the final plastic board.
+The software environment is ready, and the firmware has already been flashed to the Pico W. A temporary wooden base is being used for early hardware testing while waiting for the final plastic board.
+The next step is to continue wiring, power checks, controller testing, and later move the setup to the final base.

 ## Purpose of this repository
 This repository is used as a personal project record for notes, build progress, design work, debugging, and later project updates.